milesj/shapeshifter/README.md

 ### Schematic Structure

 Shapeshifter is powered by files known as schematics, which can be a JSON (`.json`), JavaScript (`.js`), or GraphQL file (`.gql`).
-Schematics must define a name, used to denote the name of the ES2015 export, and set of attributes, used as as fields in which the schematic is defining.
+Schematics must define a name, used to denote the name of the ES export, and set of attributes, used as as fields in which the schematic is defining.

 ```json
 {